 Start your day with coffee, cocoa and pastries at Allan’s Coffee & Tea or Margin Coffee.
 After the treats, head on over to Waverly Lake Park, and kids can work off the sugar energy running around the lake.

 Kids of all ages are welcome at the spectacular Albany Historic Carousel and Museum.
 Families can ride the carousel, watch woodcarvers at work and learn about how the artists create the carousel animals.
 Snacks are available onsite and the gift shop is stocked with toys and mementos.

 Albany is home to a region full of vineyards and wine tasting opportunities.
-Enjoy lunch at Sweet Red Wine Bistro, where you can order from local and international wines and sample great food and cheeses.
+Enjoy lunch at Gamberetti’s where they buy from local farmers market, using sustainable, natural and organic ingredients whenever possible

 - Explore pioneer history in the charming little town of Brownsville (bonus: it’s also where the classic ’80s movie Stand By Me was filmed!)